axieinfinity/ronin-documentation/docs/basics/roles.md

 ## Bridge operator

-A bridge operator is someone who runs a *bridge operator node* to manage deposit and withdrawal events on Ronin Bridge.
-The purpose of Ronin Bridge is facilitating asset transfers between Ronin and other Ethereum Virtual Machine (EVM)-based chains.
+A bridge operator is someone who runs a *bridge node* to listen for deposit and withdrawal events on Ronin Bridge and relay the events to other users, and govern the bridge with the other bridge operators through a governance process.

 ### Bridge operator responsibilities

 Bridge operators are in charge of the following:

-* Operating a bridge operator node.
+* Operating a bridge node.
 * Governing Ronin Bridge.

-#### Operating a bridge operator node
+#### Operating a bridge node

-Bridge operators run a bridge operator node and keep the node's software up to date.
+Bridge operators run a bridge node and keep the node's software up to date.

 ### Governance

-Bridge operators can propose and vote on changes to Ronin Bridge, such as pausing the bridge and adding or removing other bridge operators.
+Bridge operators can propose and vote on changes to the Ronin Bridge, such as pausing the bridge and adding or removing other bridge operators.

 ### Slashing rules